CSE 490R Course Review

 3. $g(s)$: estimate of the least cost from start to a given node

-The pseudocode for best first search can be expressed as
+The pseudocode for the best-first search can be expressed as:

-The main problem is how to choose the heuristic function $f(s)$ for step 3.
+The main challenge is how to choose the heuristic function $f(s)$.

 Dijkstra’s Algorithm

 Choose $f(s) = g(s)$.
-Always pop the node with the smallest cost from the origin first.
+Always pops the node with the smallest cost from the origin first.

 A*

-If we can pre-evaluate the cost from the node to the goal $h(s)$, then we can choose a better $f(s) = g(s) + h(s)$.
+If we can pre-evaluate the estimated cost from the node to the goal $h(s)$, we can choose a better heuristic $f(s) = g(s) + h(s)$.

 • If $h(s)$ is consistent $h(s) \le c(s, s') + h(s')$, $h(\text{goal}) = 0$, then A* is optimal and efficient (will not re-expand a node).